davidfrank96/local-man-platform-app/docs/layout.md

 - no horizontal overflow on mobile
 - no overlapping fixed or sticky discovery surfaces
 - map stays visible on mobile and web
-- selected vendor card does not move above the header
+- selected vendor card does not move above the mobile Map tab map or above the desktop map
+- mobile selected vendor card remains in the normal page flow
 - mobile and web maintain separate ordering rules through breakpoint-specific CSS

 ## Regression notes